apigee/devrel/tools/target-server-validator/README.md

 ## Usage

-Run the Script as below
+Run the script as below
 ```
 python3 main.py
 ```

 ## Report
-Validation Report : `report.md` OR `report.csv` can be accessed in same localtion as script.
+Validation Report: `report.md` OR `report.csv` can be found in the same directory as the script.

 Please check a [Sample report](report.md)

-## Copyright

-Copyright 2023 Google LLC.
-This software is provided as-is, without warranty or representation for any use or purpose.
-Your use of it is subject to your agreement with Google.